rohanshrma25/SalesTeam_PowerBI_Dashboard/README.md

 ## Usage
 Open the Power BI file (sales_unit_performance.pbix).
 Interact with the visuals:
 Explore revenue trends and channel performance.
 Drill down into specific product groups.
 Filter by year, product name, or salesperson.

 ## Contributing
-We welcome contributions!
+Contributions are welcomed!
 If you have suggestions, bug fixes, or feature requests, feel free to submit a pull request.